froboy/yusaopeny_docs/content/en/docs/development/GoogleCustomSearchConfiguration.md

 ## Configuring the Google Search modules

-1. Go to the Google Search settings form (Admin menu > Y USA Open Y > Settings > Google Search settings, or `/admin/openy/settings/google-search`).
+1. Go to the Google Search settings form (Admin menu > YMCA Website Services > Settings > Google Search settings, or `/admin/openy/settings/google-search`).
 1. Set the value of the `Google Search ID` field (see the following <a href="#obtaining-search-engine-id">section</a> for details) and submit the form.

 ### Obtaining Search Engine ID